 Evaluation for recommenders on timestamped data is a challenging issue.
-Diaz-Aviles et al. [3] define a timepoint

-$t{split}$ and use all objects arriving prior to this timepoint for learning and all objects arriving afterwards for testing.
+Diaz-Aviles et al. define a timepoint $t{split}$ and use all objects arriving prior to this timepoint for learning and all objects arriving afterwards for testing.
 This approach is based on the implicit assumption that past data are adequate to predict the whole future, i.e. no concept changes occur.
 However, stream mining is based on the assertion that changes do occur.

-In contrast to [3], Nasraoui et al. [13] partition the data into batches, where each batch stores the data from a single user-profile: the batches are presented to the recommender one after the other, thus enforcing a concept shift at the end of each batch.
-However, the evaluation of [13] caters for concept change, but only for one particular change.
+In contrast to Diaz-Aviles et al., Nasraoui et al. partition the data into batches, where each batch stores the data from a single user-profile: the batches are presented to the recommender one after the other, thus enforcing a concept shift at the end of each batch.
+However, Nasraoui et al. cater for concept change in their evaluation, but only for one particular change.
 For a proper evaluation, we need a less heuristic approach.